jfarmer/project-js-textalyze/README.md

 the tags but remove the text.

-In our case, we've designed our program such that it treats upper-case letters and lower-case letters as distinct letters, i.e., our results `Map` might contain
+In our case, we've designed our program such that it treats upper-case letters and lower-case letters as distinct letters, i.e., our results `Object` might contain

 ```javascript